-Assuming you are building your business part-time, you should be able to find 5-10 loyal, repeat retail customers in one to two months.
+Assuming you are building your business part-time, you should be able to find five loyal, repeat retail customers within one to two months.
 That’s very conservative and very doable.
 Once you’ve done that you can move to the next step.

 Step two is recruiting, also known as personal recruiting.
 This is when you offer the business opportunity to others.
-Your primary objective with personal recruiting is to find 3-5 SERIOUS people as quickly as possible.
-In order to do that, you’ll probably need to sponsor 100+ people, maybe even more than that.
+Your primary objective with personal recruiting is to find five people who are coachable and willing to work.
+You’ll probably need to have 20 active people personally sponsored to find five people who are willing to work.

-From personal experience, I’ve found that only about one in twenty to thirty people is serious.
-Using a one in twenty ratio, you would need to personally sponsor 60 to 100 people to find your three to five builders.
-If you sponsor just one person a week, you could finish your personal sponsoring within one to two years.
+From personal experience, I’ve found that only about one in ten people are coachable and willing to do anything at all with the business.
+Therefore, you’ll probably need to sponsor about 50 people to find five people you can work with.
+If you sponsor just one person a week, you could finish your personal sponsoring within one year.
 Not bad!

 Most of the people you recruit into the business will simply be a product user, even if they had intentions to build a business when they first joined.
 Most people simply do not have the work ethic, vision, motivation, or commitment to build a successful business (of any kind).
 It’s just reality.
 I’m sure you have already figured that out by now.

 Everyone’s number is different.
 Some people will find their five serious people by sponsoring as few as 20 people.
 Some distributors will have to sponsor much more than that.

 This is where the business gets fun.
-This is where you shift your efforts and spend MOST of your time working with your three to five serious people.
-Your job is to transfer your knowledge to them as quickly as possible and to help them find their five to ten customers and their three to five serious people.
+This is where you shift your efforts from personal to recruiting, and spend MOST of your time working with your five serious people.
+Your job is to transfer your knowledge to them as quickly as possible and to help them find their five customers and five serious people.

 Just to clarify, while you are helping your five serious people, you are still personally recruiting and retailing and working with some of your less serious people.